WinVector/rquery/extras/SparkR.md

 | cust\_9 | Mexican          |        5|
 | cust\_9 | Indian           |        6|

 To work with the data using `rquery`, we need an `rquery` handle to the Spark cluster.
 Since `rquery` interfaces with many different types of SQL-dialect data stores, it needs an adapter to translate `rquery` functions into the appropriate SQL dialect.
 The default handler assumes a DBI-adapted database.
 Since `SparkR` is not DBI-adapted, we must define the handler explicitly, using the function `rquery::rquery_db_info()`.
-The code for the adapter is here \[LINK\].
+The code for the adapter is [here](https://github.com/WinVector/rquery/blob/master/extras/SparkR.Rmd).
 Let's assume that we have created the handler as `db_hdl`.

 ``` r
 library("rquery")